arachne-threat-intel/thread/CONTRIBUTING.md

 ### 1. Check for Existing Issues

-Before reporting a new bug, please search our issue tracker on GitHub to see if someone has already reported the same issue.
+Before reporting a new bug, please search the issue tracker for the particular software on GitHub to see if someone has already reported the same issue.
 If you find a similar issue, you can add a comment with additional information if necessary.

 ### 2. Create a New Issue